We are an iconic provider of hospital-based healthcare, striving to deliver an exceptional standard of care

 We are part of a collaborative research institute with The University of Queensland and founding partner of the Translational Research Institute

-Respiratory and Sleep Physician Associate Professor Lucy Burr and Neurologist Dr Daniel Schweitzer are collaborating with other leading Australian researchers on a clinical trial using a Queensland University of Technology (QUT) developed light therapy to target cells in the eye aimed to delay the motor function decline of people with Parkinson’s Disease.
+Respiratory and Sleep Physician Associate Professor Lucy Burr is collaborating with other leading Australian researchers on a clinical trial using a Queensland University of Technology (QUT) developed light therapy to target cells in the eye aimed to delay the motor function decline of people with Parkinson’s Disease.

 The clinical trial is being led by Associate Professor Beatrix Feigl with QUT co-investigators Professors Andrew J. Zele and Graham Kerr plus University of Sydney Professor Simon Lewis and the project has recently received over $800 000 in funding from the Michael J. Fox Foundation and the Shake IT UP Australia Foundation.

-These funds will accelerate the project allowing A/Prof Burr and Dr Schweitzer to identify, recruit and study patients impacted by Parkinson’s Disease.
+These funds will accelerate the project allowing A/Prof Burr to identify, recruit and study patients impacted by Parkinson’s Disease.

 “Patients impacted by Parkinson’s Disease can have non-motor symptoms in the form of sleep and circadian disorders which are problems that occur when your sleep-wake cycle is not properly aligned with your environment and interferes with your daily activities,” A/Prof Burr said.